 Travel has a way of awakening the senses, making every moment that much more vivid.
 The details of the day, even the most mundane, become forever-memorialized in the mind’s eye.
 Adam, the seasoned traveler in our home, pointed this out many years ago, and I must say it has made our periodic gallivanting even more enjoyable, knowing that the pleasure of travel doesn’t end abruptly when we return home.
 Quite the opposite is true.
 We get to revisit every memory, as often as we’d like, for the rest of our days.

-It has long been a dream of mine to visit Italy.
-I know there is nothing really singular or unique about that statement.
-Nonetheless, these kind of desires still feel very personal.
 We started our ten day trek in Rome and then ventured on to Florence.
 It was rainy and chilly most days.
 No bother.
 The rain left a picturesque wet sheen on the streets and ruins; the cool air only made the atmosphere more romantic.

 For the duration of our trip the daily routine was much the same.
-Fortified with the hotel’s breakfast and too many cappuccinos (Adam and I) and plenty of whole milk (Cecil), we would pound the streets of both great cities, cramming in as much as possible.
+Fortified with the hotel’s breakfast and too many cappuccinos (Adam and me) and plenty of milk (Cecil), we would pound the streets of both great cities, cramming in as much as possible.
 Then we would cram our faces with good food, take a nap, repeat.

 YOU MIGHT ALSO LIKE: